Image

 Published

 All 160 artificial reefs that will save Sweden’s coral reefs are finally in place in the Koster Sea.
 Launching them has taken longer than expected, since the project was affected by the windy summer weather.
 Now there will be a few years of anxious waiting before they know whether the experiment has succeeded or not.
-But until then, the reefs will be a hotel for other marine animals, such as fish, galatheidaes, and anemones.
+But until then, the reefs will be a hotel for other marine animals, such as fish, squat lobsters, and sea anemones.

 Are you glad that all artificial reefs are now in place?